Újpest

 Újpest ([ˈuːjpɛʃt]; Neu-Pest, New Pest) is the 4th District in Budapest, Hungary.
 It is located on the left bank of the Danube River.
-The name Újpest means "New Pest" because the city was formed on the border of the city of Pest, Hungary in 1838. Újpest was a village for 6 decades until 1907 when it became a town.
+The name Újpest means "New Pest" because the city was formed on the border of the city of Pest, Hungary in 1838. Újpest was a village for six decades until 1907 when it became a town.
 In 1950, the town was unified with Budapest to form Greater Budapest.
-Since 1950, Újpest is the 4th District of Budapest.
+Since 1950, Újpest has been the 4th District of Budapest.

 The football club Újpest FC is named after the area, since they were formed in the district in 1885, and have played there ever since.

 District

 The district is composed of six parts. Újpest is the largest, but the district also includes Megyer, Káposztásmegyer, Istvántelek, Székesdűlő and the northern tip of the island Népsziget.

 History

 Isaac Lowy owned a shoe factory that he wanted to move to Pest but was unable to attain a settlement permit because he was Jewish.
 In 1835, he decided to create a new town where he would build the factory.
 North of Pest, there was an empty tract of land that was owned by the Károlyi nobles.
 Lowy bought the land; the deed included the right of religious freedom, the right to self-government, and the right to engage in business.
-By 1838, 13 Jewish families lived in Újpest; soon thereafter Christians began moving in.
+By 1838, 13 Jewish families lived in Újpest; soon after, Christians began moving in.

 Famous statues, like Wesselényi Monument, Matthias Corvinus Monument, were cast in bronze by the workshops of Alexander Matthias Beschorner from Újpest.